msteenhagen/philosophical-discussion/README.md

 # philosophical-discussion
-A paper on Collingwood's method of oral philosophical discussion
+A paper on Collingwood's method of oral philosophical discussion.
+At present this is just an expanding collection of thoughts and pointers.